 On this episode we welcome blogger Kristin Wong to discuss the psychology of money.
 She grew up in a frugal home, but didn’t have any guidance in investing.

-On this episode, we discuss why you should stop thinking about money because it will make you rich and start thinking about how it will give you freedom.
+We discuss why you should stop thinking about money in terms of being rich and instead think about ways it can grant you freedom.
+USA USA!

 On this episode, we talk to Adam Carroll who created the documentary about the current student loan debt crisis called Broke, Busted and Disgusted.